Fresh olive oil emerging from the cold press — liquid gold

 The Malaxer

-A slowly rotating mixer that gently stirs the crushed paste.
-Patience is built into this machine.
-It moves at a pace that allows oil droplets to find each other and coalesce, rather than being shattered apart by violent mixing.
+A slow mixer turning the crushed paste.
+Patience is built into the machine: it moves at the pace droplets need to find each other, rather than shattering them apart.

 III